tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > "hello tim"

-You can also add method functions to the prototype, that are then available from any objects of that type:
+You can also add method functions to the prototype which are then available from any objects of that type:

 ```javascript
 Person.prototype.hello = function() { console.log("hello " + this.name) }